weaviate-git-bot/ai-document-search-backend/docs/PROJECT_STRUCTURE.md

 The secret keys are passed using environment variables.

-When running the server or tests locally, the secret keys are loaded from the `.env` file.
+When running the server or tests locally (both unit and load tests), the secret keys are loaded from the `.env` file.
 The `.env` file is not committed to the repository.

-When running the tests in GitHub Actions, the secret keys are loaded from the GitHub repository settings.
-See the `env` section of the GitHub Actions workflow.
+When running the tests in GitHub Actions (both unit and load tests), the secret keys are loaded from the GitHub repository settings.
+See the `env` section of the `Test` step in the [`lint_and_test.yml`](../.github/workflows/lint_and_test.yml) and the `env` section of the `Load test` step in the [`load_test.yml`](../.github/workflows/load_test.yml).

-The deployed application loads the secret keys from the Azure Web App configuration.
+The deployed application loads the secret keys from the Azure App Service configuration.

-The keys needed for the full server functionality are:
+The keys needed for the complete server functionality are:

 - `APP_OPENAI_API_KEY`
 - `APP_WEAVIATE_API_KEY`